andreagorsche/cookaroundtheworld/README.md

 ## Remaining Issues

+### Comment Refresh
+An issue that has stuck with me for a while is that when a user posts a comment it is not shown in the display immediately.
+I wanted to fix that but ran out of time.
+My initial solution was to add the comment to the dependency array, but this caused an infinite loop in the console.
+Thus, I searched for other solutions.
+I am aware that I need to make the comment form component and the comment display component talk to each other on status - the easiest solution would be (in my opinion) to create a comment context to work with.
+This will be part of a next release.

+### Comment Retrieval (one time error)
+In one occasion I had a console log error regarding the comments as I opened a recipe page with no comments in there.
+This never showed up again.
+Thus, I could not fix it.
+I want to mention it here in case it comes up during assessment.
+I will definitely keep an eye out for the error and in case it is still there, find the cause and fix it.

 ### CSS
 In some areas of the application the CSS is not perfect.
 In the profile page the edit profile button is not completely centrally alligned, it is slanted to the right.
 Also in the FoodFeed when clicking on the filter for cuisines, the filter expands beyond the height of the application causing a white space underneath the footer.
 The mobile view of the menu has no background so the menu items are a bit harder to read.
 Again, time constraints forced me to prioritize issues and since the menu in the mobile is readable just not ideal, I had to drop this for this release.

 ### Console Errors and Warnings
 There are three 401 errors in the console which are caused by the API returning 401 errors when the user is not logged in.
 This is expected behaviour and does not affect the application's functionality.

+### Commit Message
+Over the course of the last couple of days, I once accidentally wrote a commit message in German (my mother tongue).
+I immediately search for the commit in my github and commented the english translation there.

 # Deployment